isomerpages/moe-boonlaygardenpri/_our-school/Our Vision, Mission & Motto.md

 ### School Values:&nbsp; BLGPS CARE Value

-The six MOE Character and Citizenship Education (CCE) core values (i.e., Respect, Responsibility, Resilience, Care, Integrity and Harmony) form the foundation of our BLGPS CARE values.
+The six MOE Character and Citizenship Education (CCE) core values (i.e., Respect, Responsibility, Resilience, Care, Integrity and Harmony) form the foundation of our BLGPS CARE value.

 **C**ooperation with Harmony<br>
 **A*** Attitude of Care and Integrity <br>